alexsykes8/raytracer/README.md

 #### Displacement mapping

 This changes the geometry of the object.
-Therefore, while XXX objects still have smooth sillhoeuttes that match their original shape, XXX objects have bumped outlines.
+Therefore, while normal mapped objects still have smooth silhouettes that match their original shape, displacement mapped objects have bumped outlines.

+Generated with `/examples/exceptionality/displacement_mapping/displacement_mapping.txt`

 <table style="width: 100%; border: none;">
   <tr>